Skip to main content

 Apprenticeship

-You could do a Healthcare Cleaning Operative Level 2 Intermediate Apprenticeship.
+You could apply to do a Cleaning Hygiene Operative Level 2 Intermediate Apprenticeship.

-This is useful if you want to work in hospitals, care homes or other places that need to clean to a high standard.
+This is useful if you want to work in hospitals, care homes or other places that need to be cleaned to a very high standard.

 Entry requirements